Bapcraft/Neocore/README.md

 You need to have Maven and the JDK on your system, but once you have they you can basically just do the following:

+    $ make deps     # Makes sure that you have jzania installed, you only need to do this once.
+    $ make          # Actually builds the project.

+Then everything you should need will be in the `target` directory.
+In order to do a cleanup of this directory and anything else, use:

-    $ maven clean install
+    $ make clean

-And then you'll have to look around in the subdirectories for whichever jars you want, but I'll be writing a Makefile to make it easier to find what you want soon.